 All public amusement areas outside must comply with the applicable sections of the Ontario Fire Code.

-Depending on the nature of your fundraising activities, you may be required to obtain a lottery licence in order to conduct your event.
+Depending on the nature of your fundraising activities, you may be required-block to obtain a lottery licence in order to conduct your event.

 Examples of lotteries that require a lottery licence are: